Archaeology of Israel: Byzantine period

 The Byzantine period is dated 330–638 CE, from Rome's adoption of Christianity to the Muslim conquest of Palestine.
 The transition from the Roman to Byzantine period coincided with the growth of extensive imperial funding to construct Christian religious institutions in the area, often by transforming the older pagan buildings.
 A third of the 40,000 objects recovered annually from archaeological digs in Israel attest to the ancient Christian presence in the area.
 In November 2017, archaeologists discovered a 1,500-year-old Greek dedication to a church, or possibly a monastery.
 The inscription was discovered between two modern houses, about a mile from the coast.
 According to a medieval Christian Georgian calendar, a four-line Greek mosaic inscription dated back to "the 3rd indiction, year 292", which corresponds to the 6th century AD on the Gregorian calendar.
 Archaeologists thought they could have found remains from Azotos Paralios of the Byzantine period.
 In 2020, archaeologists from the Leon Recanati Institute for Maritime Studies at Haifa University uncovered the 25-meter-long ship dating back to the seventh-century.
 The ship was built using the "shell-first" method, containing the largest collection of Byzantine and early Islamic ceramics discovered in Israel.
 A team of archaeologists led by Nurit Feig of the Israel Antiquities Authority discovered the 6th-century church remains belonged to the Circassians.
 The excavators also revealed painted floor mosaics showing geometric shapes, blue, black, and red floral patterns.
 The main parameters of the discovered church are 12×36 meter.

 In December 2020, archaeologists revealed the remains of 1,500 year-old Byzantine church (known as the Church of All Nations) and the foundations of a Second Temple-era ritual bath (also known as a mikveh).
-According to Dr. Leah and Dr. Rosario, Greek inscriptions were written on the church's floor as : "for the memory and repose of the lovers of Christ… accept the offering of your servants and give them remission of sins”.
+According to Dr. Leah and Dr. Rosario, Greek inscriptions were written on the church's floor as : "for the memory and repose of the lovers of Christ… accept the offering of your servants and give them remission of sins".
 In January 2021, archaeologists from Israel Antiquities Authority announced the discovery of tombstone dating back 1,400 years with Greek inscription by an employee of the Parks and Nature Authority at Nitzana National Park in the Negev desert.
-On the Christian woman's stone named Maria these words were written: ‘Blessed Maria who lived immaculate life’.
+On the Christian woman's stone named Maria these words were written: 'Blessed Maria who lived immaculate life'.
 In 2021, archaeologist from Israel Antiquities Authority (IAA) led by researchers Tzachi Lang and Kojan Haku found in the village of Et Taiyiba an engraved stone from the late 5th century from the frame of an entrance door of a church, with a mosaic Greek inscription.
-The inscription reads “Christ born of Mary.
+The inscription reads "Christ born of Mary.
 This work of the most God-fearing and pious bishop [Theodo]sius and the miserable Th[omas] was built from the foundation.
-Whoever enters should pray for them.”
-According to archaeologist Dr. Walid Atrash, Theodosius was one of the first Christian bishops and this church was the first evidence of the Byzantine church's existence in the village of et-Taiyiba.
+Whoever enters should pray for them."
+According to archaeologist Dr. Walid Atrash, Theodosius was one of the first Christian bishops and this church was the first evidence of the Byzantine church's existence in the village of Taiyiba.

 In April 2021, archaeologists announced the discovery of a 1,600-year-old multicolored mosaic dated back to the Byzantine period in an industrial area.
 According to IAA archaeologist Elie Haddad, it was the first time that excavators revealed a colored mosaic floor in Yavne.
 In August 2021, Israeli archaeologists led by Yoav Arbel, have announced the discovery of Byzantine-era wine press paved with a mosaic along with an old coin minted by Emperor Heraclius.
 According to coin expert Robert Kool, one side of the gold depicted the emperor and his two sons, while the other side depicted the hill of Golgotha in Jerusalem.
 A Greek or Arabic inscription was engraved on the surface of the coins, probably with the name of the coin owner.
 According to Yoel Arbel, stone mortars and millstones were used to grind barley and wheat and very likely also to crush herbs and healing plants.